 The Attire – The traditional bride usually wears white and carries a bouquet.
 She often wears a veil or hat as well.
 The bridesmaids will all match either in color, style or even both.
 The groomsmen will wear tuxes or suits matching or complementing the groom and will have boutonnieres on their breasts to complement the bridesmaids’ bouquets.

-The Favors and Gifts - Traditional favor boxes with after dinner mints or Jordan almonds are often used by these couples.
-Personalized votive holders with a candle can be tied onto these with a tag saying thank you or featuring the couple’s favorite verse.
+The Favors and Gifts – Traditional favor boxes with after dinner mints or Jordan almonds are often used by these couples, with a tag saying thank you or featuring the couple’s favorite verse.
 The bridesmaids may receive jewelry or tote bags full of goodies from the traditional bride.
-Groomsmen may be gifted with flasks, mugs, pocketknives or cufflinks by the traditional groom.
+Groomsmen may be gifted with flasks, mugs, pocket knives or cufflinks by the traditional groom.
 These items are often personalized or engraved.

 For more themed wedding ideas read: